Life (or is it Death?) continues at Wisdom Court. I hope you enjoy the first short story…

 “Dear Lord,” he cried.
 “Where’s her horse?”

-“He was hit by the rocks.
+“He was hit by stones, too.
 He’s dead…over there.”
 I pointed toward the dark area under the bluff and all I could do was cry for Duke.

 I turned in Father’s arms to look behind me.
 Peter was coming toward me.